Phuongttc22/Phuongttc22/README.md

 We are always disappointed by things we expect too much...
 Don't compare your life with someone else.
 Each person's sky is a different blue.
 Tears are the same, if you don't taste them, how can you know who is saltier than who..
 I'm tired.
 “Just live sincerely, gently let go, calmly accept.
-Beautiful things always take time..."
+Beautiful things always take time...".